 What is child custody?

 Child custody is a term used to describe the legal relationship between a parent and child, including the parent’s duty to care for the child.
 Simply put, child custody refers to with whom a child lives with and who makes decisions for the child after a divorce.
 Legal custody describes the decision making power a parent has to make decisions for their child.
 Physical custody describes where the child will live.

 What factors do the courts take into consideration when deciding on child custody?

 NC child custody laws require the judge to use the best interest of the child standard to determine custody.
 Therefore, Mecklenburg County Courts are required to consider the best interests of the child.
 The court can consider the physical and mental health of both parents, the age and health of the child involved, and each parent’s home environment, economic situation, and ability to take care of the child.

-Courts show no preference for either parent when it comes to child custody, as no parent is presumed to be more capable of caring for a child.
-As with all other North Carolina courts, Charlotte courts determine child custody based on the best interests of the child.
+Courts show no preference for either parent when it comes to child custody.
+As with all other North Carolina courts, Mecklenburg County Court Judges determine child custody based on the best interests of the child.

 Can my child decide on who he or she wants to live with?

 In some instances, a child’s preference on who to live with may be taken into serious consideration if he or she is mature enough and is of a suitable age.
 The court, however, is not required to follow the child’s wishes and may opt to rule differently if it believes that the child is better off in the custody of the other parent.
 NC laws do not say when a child is old enough to testify in court about where the child would like to live.
 It is in the court’s discretion whether the judge will hear testimony from the child.